 Submissions now must include all doi numbers for all references, when available.
 Please be sure your submissions comply with this requirement to avoid delays in publication.

-Our third issue for 2015 has just been published!
-There are numerous articles in queue for publication.
-Look for more articles to be added soon.
+Our fourth issue for 2015 has just published!
+Standby for several more articles to be added soon.

 NOTE: Only works listed under "articles" are peer-reviewed.
 Others are selected by editorial review.